 Tools - Default tools include options to export or import blog content from a different source.
 Certain plugins can add additional tools and tool settings.

-Settings - This options breaks down into a handful of subcategories as listed:
+Settings - This option breaks down into a handful of subcategories as listed:

-- Reading - Used to set the the page which displays your posts (the Showit default is the "Blog" page) and how many blog posts will display per page
+Reading - Used to set the page which displays your posts (the Showit default is the "Blog" page) and how many blog posts will display per page